 Training in Nutrition and Dietetics takes place under the Ministry of Higher Education, Science and Technology (MoHEST).
 The training in Nutrition and Dietetics takes 3 years which includes both theoretical and practical training.
 Succesful completion of the course is based on both internal examinations and examinations set by the Kenya National Examination Council (KNEC) at the end of each of the three modules.
 This nationally recognized diploma will enable graduates to work in the healthcare sector in Kenya and also in many other countries.

 In 2007 the government established the Kenya Nutrition and Dieticians Institute (KNDI) which has the mandate to oversee all training and practice in Nutrition.
 The course in North Coast MTC is also registered under the KNDI.
+North Coast MTC is a KNDI accredited institution.
 The intake criteria for the diploma in Nutrition and Dietetics from the KNDI are higher: C-plain mean grade, C-plain in English or Kiswahili, C-plain in Biology or Biological Sciences, C-plain in Chemistry or Physics and C-minus in Maths or Physics or Home Science or Agriculture or General Science.
 If you sat for another secondary school examination = (e.g. British or American system) please let your documents be certified by the KNEC (Kenya National Examination Council).
 They will inform you what will be considered the equivalent as per the KCSE.
 Students in both KNEC and KNDI courses are eligible for registration with the KNDI.

 About the Nutrition Department of NCMTC